Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 Schema Evolution

 Marketing platforms evolve, and Klaviyo is no exception.
-When new fields or changes are introduced in the API, Flow supports schema evolution so your collections remain valid.
+When new fields or changes are introduced in the API, Estuary supports schema evolution so your collections remain valid.
 This helps downstream systems like BigQuery or Snowflake stay in sync without manual rework.

 Transformations with Derivations

 Sometimes raw data isn’t enough.
-With Flow derivations, you can transform Klaviyo events before sending them downstream.
+With Estuary derivations, you can transform Klaviyo events before sending them downstream.
 For example, you might filter out test campaigns, enrich profile data with ecommerce fields, or aggregate events by time window.

 Secure and Scalable by Design

 Finally, integration doesn’t have to mean compromising security.
-Flow supports enterprise deployment options including Bring Your Own Cloud (BYOC) and Private deployment, so data stays under your control while scaling to high event volumes.
+Estuary supports enterprise deployment options including Bring Your Own Cloud (BYOC) and Private deployment, so data stays under your control while scaling to high event volumes.

 With these features, Klaviyo integration goes beyond basic data sync.
 You get pipelines that are fast, reliable, and built for growth.